-- 7. During the discussions in the Committee in 2007 and 2008, the representatives of Argentina, Brazil, Canada, Chile, Colombia, Greece, Hungary, Iran (Islamic Republic of), Japan, Nigeria, the Syrian Arab Republic and the United States made statements under the item.
-Statements were also made by the representative of UNESCO, as the Chairman of the United Nations Inter-Agency Meeting on Outer Space Activities at its twenty-seventh session, the representative of the Office for the Coordination of Humanitarian Affairs (OCHA), on behalf of the United Nations Geographic Information Working Group (UNGIWG), and by the representatives of CEOS and the secretariat of GEO. - 8.
-The Committee heard the following technical presentations under the item: - (a) "Use of space-derived geospatial data for sustainable development" and "Use of geospatial data for sustainable development: the Indian context", by K. Radhakrishnan (India); - (b) "United Nations Spatial Data Infrastructure (UNSDI): time for partnerships", by S. Ulgen (OCHA); - (c) "National and international collaboration in geospatial data utilization for sustainable development in Nigeria", by J. Akinyede (Nigeria); - (d) "Acceleration of the establishment of the Indonesian geospatial data infrastructure", by A. Santoso (Indonesia).
+5. During the discussions in the Committee from 2007 to 2009, the representatives of Argentina, Belgium, Brazil, Canada, Chile, China, Colombia, Greece, Hungary, India, Iran (Islamic Republic of), Japan, Mexico, Nigeria, South Africa, the Syrian Arab Republic and the United States made statements under the item.
+Statements were also made by the representative of UNESCO, as the Chairman of the United Nations Inter-Agency Meeting on Outer Space Activities at its twenty-seventh session, the representatives of the Office for the Coordination of Humanitarian Affairs (OCHA) and the Office for Outer Space Affairs, on behalf of the United Nations Geographic Information Working Group (UNGIWG), and by the representatives of CEOS and the secretariat of GEO.

+6. The Committee heard the following technical presentations under the item:

+(a) "Use of space-derived geospatial data for sustainable development" and "Use of geospatial data for sustainable development: the Indian context", by K. Radhakrishnan (India);

+(b) "United Nations Spatial Data Infrastructure (UNSDI): time for partnerships", by S. Ulgen (OCHA);

+(c) "National and international collaboration in geospatial data utilization for sustainable development in Nigeria", by J. Akinyede (Nigeria);

+(d) "Acceleration of the establishment of the Indonesian geospatial data infrastructure", by A. Santoso (Indonesia);

+(e) "Operational use of space-derived geospatial data: the key role of GEOSS", by the observer for the secretariat of GEO;

+(f) "COSMO-SkyMed: potentialities for monitoring and management of the natural environment", by the representative of Italy.

-Items noted by the Committee
+The Committee noted the following items:

-- 9. The use of timely and high-quality space-derived geospatial data for sustainable development in application areas such as agriculture, deforestation assessment, disaster monitoring, drought relief and land management can yield significant societal benefits. - 10.
-National spatial data infrastructures and related national geo-information policies have been established in several member States.
+7. The use of timely and high-quality space-derived geospatial data for sustainable development in application areas such as agriculture, deforestation assessment, disaster monitoring, drought relief and land management can yield significant societal benefits.

+8. National spatial data infrastructures and related national geo-information policies have been established in several member States.
 A number of national, regional and global initiatives, including activities under the framework of GEO, are addressing issues related to the use of space-derived geospatial data for sustainable development.
-In particular, the Committee noted the following initiatives: - (a) The Working Group on Information Systems and Services (WGISS) of CEOS is contributing to efforts to enhance international collaboration and to advocate and promote technologies that enable the search of and access to the data and services needed to support scientists, application providers and decision makers. - (b) The Global Spatial Data Infrastructure (GSDI) Association is the umbrella organization through which the international community is sharing experience in the development of spatial data infrastructure.
-Its small grants programme has directly benefited many African countries. - (c) The Mesoamerican Regional Visualization and Monitoring System (SERVIR), based in Panama City, is providing support to monitoring the environment, improving land use and agricultural practices and assisting local officials in responding faster to natural disasters.
-Following the success of the
+In particular, the Committee noted the following initiatives:

+(a) The Working Group on Information Systems and Services (WGISS) of CEOS is contributing to efforts to enhance international collaboration and to advocate and promote technologies that enable the search of and access to the data and services needed to support scientists, application providers and decision makers.

+(b) The Global Spatial Data Infrastructure (GSDI) Association is the umbrella organization through which the international community is sharing experience in the development of spatial data infrastructure.
+Its small grants programme has directly benefited many African countries.

-SERVIR project in Central America, an African node is being established in Nairobi
+(c) The Mesoamerican Regional Visualization and Monitoring System (SERVIR), based in Panama City, is providing support to monitoring the environment, improving land use and agricultural practices and assisting local officials in responding faster to natural disasters.
+Following the success of the SERVIR project in Central America, an African node is being established in Nairobi.

+9. A number of organizations at the regional and global levels, such as CEOS (through its Working Group on Information Systems and Services), the European Umbrella Organisation for Geographic Information, GEO and the Global Spatial Data Infrastructure Association, contribute to capacity-building and to the coordination and promotion of activities related to the use of space-derived geospatial data.